 While the phrase might be cute, the dog days of summer can be a dangerous time for our pets.
-Here are some tips to stay cool and safe this summer:
+Here are some tips to stay safe this summer:

 If your pet will be spending time outdoors, be sure he always has access to plenty of shade, water, and good ventilation.
 Never leave a pet outside unattended.

 Limit exercise.
 Dogs do not know how to limit themselves.
 If you’re hot, your dog is probably hotter (they wear a fur coat!).
 So, stop throwing that ball and head indoors for a water break.

 If your pet becomes destructive when he doesn’t get enough exercise, pick the cooler times of the day to burn stored up energy.

 If your dog enjoys swimming or other water activities, a kiddie pool can provide hours of safe outdoor fun in the sun.

 Think your pet might have become overheated?
 Signs that your pet is too hot include: